yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/intro-to-swift/index.md

 <div class="try-it">
   <h2>🗂 Brainstorm: Uses for Constants</h2>
-  <p>Come up with 3-4 real life uses for a constant, a piece of data that will never change.
+  <p>Come up with 3-4 real life uses for a constant, a piece of data that will <strong>never</strong> change.
 Be ready to share out!</p>
   <p>Are there any places where a constant would be appropriate for the Reminders App?</p>
 </div>